mariahcoleno/ImageAnnotationToolV2/sarcasm_annotation/README.md

 - Features a responsive GUI with labeling, export, and undo options.

 ### Files
+- `requirements.txt`: Lists dependencies required to run scripts (in this case, no external dependencies are required)
 - `annotate_sarcasm.py`: Main script containing the GUI, database setup, and labeling logic.
 - `sarcasm_labels.db`: SQLite database storing labeled texts (ignored by Git).
 - `sarcasm_labels.csv`: Exported CSV of labeled texts (ignored by Git).